flyway/flywaydb.org/_posts/2020-12-21-multipleSchemas.md

 ## Configuration

-There are two main configuration parameters; `flyway.schemas` and `flyway.defaultSchema`.
+There are two main configuration parameters: `flyway.schemas` and `flyway.defaultSchema`.
 In this post we'll talk about them as being in `flyway.conf`, but of course the same will apply whether you choose to use them in configuration files, environment variables, the Java API or command line parameters.